Paths and URLs

 For convenience, we should use the conventions around URLs used in Carthage and npm package managers:

-• a relative path must use / as a separator
+- a relative path must use

-• a Github repository may be specified with a prefix of @.
+https:// - a Github repository may be specified with a prefix of

 Hint: The rules of the URL construction would be a good place to consider local development and branches.